-I’m interested in franchising my business as a new franchise concept.
+I’m interested in franchising my business.
 What steps and advice do I need to create a successful franchise for my business?
 I’ve built my business on my own and think that becoming a franchisor is something I can figure out.
 Your thoughts?

-Becoming a ‘competent’ franchisor is not easy in any sense of the word.
+Becoming a franchisor is not easy in any sense of the word

-First, and foremost, PLEASE accept that building a solid franchise company is neither a straight forward job nor a natural extension of successful entrepreneurship.
-Becoming a franchisor is an extremely slippery slope to climb, and as a matter of fact, we’ll go as far as to say that it probably has the highest attrition rate of any business you can enter.
+First, building a solid franchise company is neither a strict business proposition nor a natural extension of successful entrepreneurship.
+Franchising a business is a slippery slope to climb.
+We’ll go as far as to say that it probably has the highest attrition rate of any business you can enter.
+Most fail.
 Many people believe that the food industry has the highest failure rate, but believe us, franchising has it beat by a mile.
 Think about it.
 In the food business, if your stove breaks down, you call for technical support; if the cook burns the meat, you get a new cook (and new meat).
-OK, I realize that my examples are too childish compared to real food operation issues, but still, help is available for overcoming most problems.
-In the franchise business, “do it yourselfers” face totally new ground alone; and they will encounter many pitfalls along the way.
+OK, these examples are too childish compared to a real food operation, but still, help is available for overcoming most problems.
+In the franchise business, “do it your-self” franchisors face totally new ground alone.
+And that new ground has many pitfalls along the way.

-The common thinking that gets so many new franchisors in trouble is this: “I am a successful entrepreneur, and therefore I have learned to overcome the obstacles associated with my business.”
-Yes, the successful entrepreneur has overcome the obstacles associated with their business, but franchising is NOT their business.
+The common thinking that gets so many new franchisors in trouble is this: “I’m a successful entrepreneur, and therefore I’ve learned to overcome the obstacles associated with my business.”
+Yes, the successful entrepreneur has overcome numerous obstacles, but franchising is NOT their business.
 This is an incredibly important concept to recognize, accept and then deal with.
-It is at the heart of almost every franchise failure.
+It’s at the heart of almost every franchise failure.

-Well, it’s true that no one understands the owner’s business better than they do.
-But franchising is an entire industry unto itself.
+It’s true that no one understands the owner’s business better than they do.
+But franchising is an industry unto itself.
 Moreover, it’s an industry that somehow appears to be straight forward until one looks under the covers.
 Just consider the breath of the matter: federal (and often state) requirements/regulations, fees, franchise agreements, disclosure documents, financial reporting, training, marketing, real estate, organization, and on and on.

-Once the prospective franchisor embraces the importance of “quality help” in building a successful franchise company, they will either obtain such help, abandon the idea, or, unfortunately for some, charge ahead blindly and in get into the fight of their lives.
+Once a prospective franchisor embraces the importance of quality help in building a successful franchise company, they will either obtain such help or abandon the idea.
+Unfortunately, some charge ahead blindly and in get into the fight of their lives.
 By quality help, we’re referring to financial, legal and franchise development consulting.
-And, don’t get trapped by the common notion that your family attorney and tax preparer can truly help you create a successful franchise.
-First, if a non-franchise attorney accepts you as a client, you will be paying for his education as he “hopefully” learns the ropes enough to help you.
+And, don’t get trapped by the common notion that your family attorney and accountant can help you create a successful franchise.
+First, if a non-franchise attorney accepts you as a client, you will be paying for his education as he learns along with you.
 In a word: franchising is a specialized field.

-With regard to franchise consultants, make sure you interview the person or company and be careful to not only find out if they can help you through the entire process, meaning feasibility through on-going coaching.
-And, be sure that you “like” them.
-The relationship should be a long one – be sure you can honestly accept them as your counsel.
-Also, regarding franchise consultants, understand that there are no standards or credentials required to use that title, so do your research to make sure that they know what they’re talking about.
+With regard to franchise consultants, find out if they can help you through the entire process, meaning feasibility through on-going coaching.
+And, be sure that you like them.
+If handled correctly, the relationship should be a long one.
+Be sure you can honestly accept them as your counsel.
+Also, understand that there are no standards or credentials required to use that title, so do your research to make sure that they know what they’re talking about.

 There are myriad issues: study them thoroughly

 OK, what’s the bottom line for creating a successful franchise?
 Study for the role of franchisor just like you would prepare for any critically important event in your life.
 Read, ask, reflect and ask again.
-This is one subject which I can assure you will result in more questions as you become more familiar with its intricacies.
+This is a subject that will result in more questions as you become more familiar with its intricacies.
 Practical marketing, strategy, legal, operations, training, and pricing, are among the myriad issues at the forefront as you prepare for your journey toward establishing a successful franchise.
 Read this critical article on franchisor success or failure.